Use 1000minds’ processes for creating tools to prioritize patients for access to health care.

 P Hansen, A Hendry, R Naden, F Ombler & R Stewart (2012), “A new process for creating points systems for prioritizing patients for elective health services”, Clinical Governance: An International Journal 17, 200-9

-The three surveys referred to below are 1000minds group decision-making activities.
-They support the following processes that can be adapted as participants work together to build a consensus prioritization tool.
+The three 1000minds surveys referred to below support the following processes.
+They can be adapted (including pared down, if necessary) as participants work together to build a consensus prioritization tool.

 Collate a dozen patient vignettes and run a Ranking Survey to capture individual clinicians’ intuitive rankings.
 Show them how inconsistent they are!